STAND. COM. REP. NO. 1048

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO THE OFFICE OF MEDICAL CANNABIS CONTROL AND REGULATION,"
+"A BILL FOR AN ACT RELATING TO PRESCRIPTION DRUGS,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Health, Human Services, & Homelessness that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1139, S.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1139, S.D.
-2, H.D.
-1, and be referred to your Committee on Consumer Protection & Commerce.
+As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 218, H.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
+No. 218, H.D.
+2.

 Respectfully submitted on behalf of the members of the Committee on Consumer Protection & Commerce,